hendrtd/comp-2210/docs/2021-spring/syllabus/syllabus.md

 *This syllabus is subject to change.
 Substantive changes will be announced in Canvas.*

-*Published: October 31, 2020; Updated: January 8, 2021*
+*Published: October 31, 2020; Updated: January 15, 2021*

 ---

 # Instructional Mode

-Auburn University sent the following communication to all faculty on December 29, 2020:
+Auburn University sent the following communication to all faculty on January 15, 2021:

-> The spring semester will proceed as scheduled.
-In an effort to gradually increase campus density, faculty offering face-to-face classes may choose to begin the semester remotely for up to two weeks.
-Faculty will communicate any changes to their students.
+> After consideration of current public health scenarios, Auburn will extend the current remote operations through Sunday, Jan.
+31.

-To aid the gradual return to campus, this course will be taught remotely from January 11 through January 24, and will transition to the originally-published modality on January 25, 2021.
+In accordance with extension of remote operations, this course will be taught remotely from January 11 through January 31, and will transition to the originally-published modality on February 1, 2021.
 More information is given below.

-## January 11 Through January 24
+## January 11 Through January 31

 The instructional mode for this course will be [*Online Synchronous*](http://auburn.edu/academic/provost/AU_Spring21_Modalities.pdf).